 There are several reasons a dog’s coat might dry out.
 It could be because of the weather, it could be a lack of omega fatty acids or it could be a sign of an underlying disease.

+What are the benefits of goat milk soap for dogs?
 Goat milk soap helps to introduce additional nutrients to your dog’s coat to help create a healthier coat.
 Goat milk soap also contains glycerin, which can help retain moisture in the coat and skin.